 Owning a home can be a way to build long-term financial security and independence.

 But remember with all the benefits of homeownership comes responsibilities too – a mortgage, upkeep of a home and repair bills just to name a few.

 Look at our home maintenance and appliance cost worksheets to better understand some of the costs and responsibilities associated with homeownership, check out the FreddieMac How Much Can You Afford? calculator and FreddieMac How Much Can You Borrow? calculator.

 Renting a Home: For over one-third of America’s families, renting is the right choice

 The dream of homeownership is still very much alive in the United States, however homeownership is not necessarily right, or good, for everyone.
-Approximately one-third of America’s families rent today, both by choice
+Approximately one-third of America’s families rent today, both by choice and financial ability.